Taking advantage of noise in quantum reservoir computing: Methods

-In this work, QRs are used to predict the first excited electronic energy $E_1$ using only the associated ground state $\ket{\psi_0}_{R}$ with energy $E_0$ for the LiH molecule, as described in~\cite{QRCNISQ}.
-The ground state $\ket{\psi_0}_{R}$ for the LiH Hamiltonian is calculated by exact diagonalization for different values of the internuclear distance $R \in [0.5, 3.5]$ a.u.
-For this case, $n=8$ qubits are needed to describe the ground state, and QRs are used to predict the relative excited energy $\Delta E(R)$.
-The dataset $\{\ket{\psi_0}_{R}, \Delta E(R)\}_R$ is split into training and test sets, where the test set contains the 30\% of the data $R \in [1.1, 2.0]$ a.u., and it is designed so that the QML algorithm has to extrapolate to \textit{new} data samples.
-The QRs used to predict the excited energies are random quantum circuits whose gates are chosen from a finite set.
-It was proven that the G3=\{CNOT,H,T\} family provides an optimal design for QRs \cite{QRCNISQ}, where CNOT is the controlled-NOT gate, H stands for Hadamard, and T is the $\pi/8$ phase gate.
-Thus, the G3 family is used to generate QRs with a fixed number of gates.
 The goal of this work is to study the effect of three noise models on the performance of the ML task, for different error probabilities and number of quantum gates.
 It is important to note that these models embody the overwhelming majority of noise types to which modern hardware is subjected to, this pointing out to the generality of our conclusions.
 The first noise model that we consider is the \textit{amplitude damping channel}, which reproduces the effect of energy dissipation, that is, the loss of energy of a quantum state to its environment.
 It provides a model of the decay of an excited two-level atom due to the spontaneous emission of a photon with probability $p$.
 The Kraus operators of this channel are given by

 The operator $M_1$ transforms $\ket{1}$ to $\ket{0}$, which corresponds to the process of losing energy to the environment.
 The operator $M_0$ leaves $\ket{0}$ unchanged, but reduces the amplitude of $\ket{1}$.
 The quantum channel is thus